This is the way the world ends,

 Takashi is studying me with calm eyes; I can feel them burning into the side of my face.

 He isn't human.

 Rei lets out a deafening scream, falling to her knees next to the bloody creature.
-"Why?" she questions, hand in its hair, "Why?"
+"Why?" she questions, hand in Hisashi's hair.
+"Why?"

 "It would've killed us if I didn't," I answer simply, but it's not simple: my arms ache, my chest aches, my hands won't stop shaking.

-"I didn't ask you to save me!" she growls, "I wanted all of us to be okay!
-And how do you k-know that anyway?
+"I didn't ask you to save me!" she growls, "How do you k-know that anyway?
 What are you?
 Some kind of expert?"

-Takashi lays a small towel over his bantered head silently, taking extra effort to avoid my eyes as he does.
+Takashi lays a small towel over Hisashi's bantered head silently, taking extra effort to avoid my eyes as he does.

 "If Hisashi's going to leave me, then I want to become one of Them too!"

 "Hisashi wouldn't want that," I say quietly.
 My voice cracks.